jfletcher20/the-movie-db/README.md

 ### Potential difficulties when running
 Some errors might appear.
 It seems to vary from PC to PC.
 Some of my friends were able to execute the project without any issues whatsoever, others had to troubleshoot errors caused by their computers.
 Normally the start scripts included a "tsc &&" at the start which builds typescript files into the build folder which is where the files that are executed are located, but when trying to run it on my PC I had to remove it.
 For others the "tsc &&" didn't cause any problems.

+Because of all the difficulties I had running it on Windows after moving it from Linux over to my PC, I decided to leave the node_modules folders and you can update them as necessary.
+It is still necessary to replace the node_modules paths within the project to your own paths, though.
 You can e-mail me and I'll send you screenshots or a video (whichever you request) of the site running.

 ## Specifications